asolin/aalto-data-science-hackathon/README.md

 The web pages rendering the visualisations are under `site/`.
 The backend is built upon a set of static JSON files.

+After modifying files under `site/`, the Github pages (gh-pages branch) can be updated by running `./make_gh-pages.sh` at the root.
+The gh-pages are available live at `http://USERNAME.github.io/aalto-data-science-hackathon/`.

 ## Example

 You can try out the site by pointing your browser to: [http://asolin.github.io/aalto-data-science-hackathon/](http://asolin.github.io/aalto-data-science-hackathon/).